isomorphic-software/smartclient-docs/kb_topics/serverSummaries.md

 For example, by applying an "average" function to a DataSourceField representing the dollar value of an order, you can calculate the average dollar amount of a set of orders.

-Server Summaries is a feature of the SmartClient Server allowing similar summaries to be computed server-side, generally by the database engine itself, or client-side for [clientOnly DataSources](clientOnlyDataSources.md#kb-topic-client-only-datasources).
-Client-side calculation of summary records is also supported on ListGrids via the [showGridSummary feature](../classes/ListGrid_1.md#attr-listgridshowgridsummary).
+Client-side calculation of summary records is a [listGrid feature](../classes/ListGrid_1.md#attr-listgridshowgridsummary).
+Server Summaries is a feature of the SmartClient Server allowing similar summaries to be computed server-side, generally by the database engine itself.

-**Server-side calculation is available with Power or better licenses only.** See [smartclient.com/product](http://smartclient.com/product) for details.

 See also the related feature which allows a single field to receive a value summarized from several related records, [DataSourceField.includeSummaryFunction](../classes/DataSourceField.md#attr-datasourcefieldincludesummaryfunction).

+**The Server Summaries feature is available with Power or better licenses only.** See [smartclient.com/product](http://smartclient.com/product) for details.

-Summarization can be statically configured directly in a .ds.xml file, or can be dynamically configured when sending a [DSRequest](../reference_2.md#object-dsrequest), either client-side or server-side.
+Summarization can be statically configured directly in a .ds.xml file, or can be dynamically configured when sending a [DSRequest](../reference.md#object-dsrequest), either client-side or server-side.
 The following examples all assume a DataSource with fields like this:

 ```
  <DataSource ID="dsOrders" ...>